-The intricate edge structure involving a downstream $e^{*} = 1$ mode along with a pair of counter-propagating $e^{*} = 1/3$ modes has several experimental consequences.
-First, with such an edge structure the two terminal (electrical) conductance would vary from $g_{\text{2T}} = e^2/h$ in a long sample (with full edge equilibriation) to $g_{\text{2T}} = 5/3 \times e^2/h$ in a short sample (with no equilibriation)~\cite{Yuval_AP_2017,Nosiglia2018}.
+The intricate edge structure involving a downstream $e^{*} = 1$ mode along with a pair of counterpropagating $e^{*} = 1/3$ modes has several experimental consequences.
+First, with such an edge structure the two-terminal (electrical) conductance would vary from $g_{\text{2T}} = e^2/h$ in a long sample (with full edge equilibriation) to $g_{\text{2T}} = 5/3 \times e^2/h$ in a short sample (with no equilibration)~\cite{Yuval_AP_2017,Nosiglia2018}.
 This would be a \textit{smoking gun} signature of the edge structure proposed here.
-Second, in the presence of disorder-induced tunnelling and intermode interactions, the counter-propagating modes $e^{*} = 1$ and $1/3$ are renormalized to two effective modes of charge $e^{*}_{\ua}$ and $e^{*}_{\da}$~\cite{KFP1994,KaneFisher_PRB_95,Yuval_AP_2017} (here $\ua/\da$ denote the upstream/downstream modes).
+Second, in the presence of disorder-induced tunneling and intermode interactions, the counterpropagating modes $e^{*} = 1$ and $1/3$ are renormalized to two effective modes of charge $e^{*}_{\ua}$ and $e^{*}_{\da}$~\cite{KFP1994,KaneFisher_PRB_95,Yuval_AP_2017} (here, $\ua/\da$ denote the upstream/downstream modes).
 When biased, the upstream mode can carry a heat flow, which, in the particularly interesting case of $e^{*}_{\ua} = 0$ and $e^{*}_{\da} = 2/3$, may appear without an accompanying upstream charge flow.
-Such neutral modes have been observed in hole conjugate QH states~\cite{Yacoby2012,Bid2009,Bid2010,Gurman2012,Yaron2012,Inoue2014}.
+Such neutral modes have been observed in hole-conjugate QH states~\cite{Yacoby2012,Bid2009,Bid2010,Gurman2012,Yaron2012,Inoue2014}.
 Bias of the neutral modes can cause stochastic noise in the charge modes through the generation of quasihole-quasiparticle pairs~\cite{Bid2010,Cohen2019,Park2019,Spanslatt2020}.
 Below we show that this could account for the aforementioned Fano factor 1~\cite{Heiblum2019}.
 Moreover, neutral modes may also lead to suppression of interference in Mach-Zehnder interferometers~\cite{Moshe_PRL_2016}, in line with existing experiments.